Haki Xhakli: Work

-The symbols that Haki Xhakli communicates in his paintings are universal and autochthonous.
-Universal to the fact, as they are transposed well into the fabric and very accessible to understand for the general public and indigenous to the author's region as each figure and every single painting line comes from the experience of daily lives to the bloodshed history of author's nation.
+Haki Xhakli’s paintings incorporate symbolic elements that draw on both universal themes and references to local cultural and historical experiences.
+His work is influenced by everyday life as well as the historical context of his region.

-The inevitable symbol which is present in almost every painting of the artist is the horse.
-Its unique drawing brings up multiple associations with everyday life.
+The symbol which is present in almost every painting of the artist is the horse.
+It brings up multiple associations with everyday life.
 It is portrayed as the symbol of faithfulness, but also of the burden that holds upon itself.
-It is very visible the inescapable feeling of alertness and vigilance that the horse symbol represents.
-With this detail, the artist reminds the audience for the struggles of the Albanian people for centuries, who could never sleep quietly, be comfortable and had to watch out on every side from dangers coming from conquerors nearby claiming the domination over the soil of artist's nation.
+The horse symbol represents the inescapable feeling of alertness and vigilance.
+With this detail, the artist reminds the audience for the struggles of the Albanian people for centuries.

 In line with the horse symbol and its head, there is the symbol of the castle that connects well with high rooftops and small turrets, this symbolises the national resistance and the never-ending danger from various occupants.
 Its shielded walls used as a protection from enemies indicates the coldness of the stones absorbing from outside and the warmth inside that is offered through hospitality to every friend.

-The last piece of the triangle on his painting symbols is the personality of the woman, described as the symbol of human renewal.
-Painted as pretty, with a focus on the eyes, his paintings give a precise perspective thought where woman's sacrifice to save humankind is visible.
-In the woman's eyes in the paintings, you can read numerous stories, blunders, desires, goals, even tragedies, and troubles.
-The woman in Xhakli's paintings never spared herself, regardless of circumstances, and regardless of the absurd situations in which she was.
-The artist presents her entire spiritual world as it is, extremely grandiose and unobstructed, on one side and very modest on the other side.
+In Xhali’s artwork, the woman is often presented as part of a symbolic triangle and associated with ideas of renewal.
+His paintings frequently emphasize the eyes, which are used to suggest memory, hardship, hope, and emotional experience.
+The female figure is depicted as emotionally expressive, sometimes forceful and independent, and at other times restrained or introspective.

 Through many symbols, he empowers his painting by elevating it to a high degree of universal semiotics, which receives a polysemic message, which then is not difficult to be accepted by artisans regardless of the relevance.
 One particular painting cycle that Xhakli created is the Apocalypse, as it makes the viewer think that it is the end of the world, in fact, it is portrayed as the end of the dreadful side of the universe.